Wednesday, August 15, 2012

 cover photo by Steven B Smith

 Crisis Chronicles Press is overjoyed to announce the release of The Other Guy, a new poetry chapbook by John Thomas Allen.
 Published 15 August 2012, The Other Guy is 16 pages, lovingly hand assembled and saddle staple bound using white cover stock, black card stock endpapers and white paper.
 8.5 x 5.5", inkjet printed.
 Approximately 120 copies in print.
-Available for $6 from Crisis Chronicles Press, 3431 George Avenue, Parma, Ohio 44134 USA.
+Available for $6 from Crisis Chronicles Press, 535 Parkside Boulevard, Cleveland, Ohio 44143 USA.

 According to David Shapiro: "Freud said to the young surrealists to beware of unconscious imagery, and Meyer Schapiro said even dreams were social.
 John reminds me of Lamantia, Vigo, Bolano—raw and angry but with a clear day under his baseball cap.
 Like the Berrigan brothers, he seems to be writing a last protesting book, with the harp of Harpo and instead of handcuffs from a flic who appears to look like a hamburger…The soul is conscious in this new voice, and John wears a rosary around his neck.
 Real as Albany, his infra-surrealism is growing and growling.
 Good that he's so disappointed; he occupies a special place in Poetry Park."